 Biographies with pictures of supervisor(s):

-Yahaira “Yari” Diaz, PhD, NCSP joined district 207 as a bilingual school psychologist at Maine West in 2022.
+Yahaira “Yari” Diaz, PhD joined district 207 as a bilingual school psychologist at Maine West in 2022.
+She is a bilingual endorsed school psychologist and is a Nationally Certified School Psychologist.
 Previously she was a school psychologist at a high school in DuPage County.
-Additionally, Dr. Diaz was an EL endorsed high school teacher at York High School with District 205 in Elmhurst.
+Additionally, Dr. Diaz was a bilingual endorsed high school teacher at York High School with District 205 in Elmhurst.
 Dr. Diaz has served as a sponsor for Urban Arts, The Spanish Club, The International Club, and Raices (Roots) Club throughout her time as an educator.
 Dr. Diaz has also served to initiate new clubs, events, and initiatives rooted in student needs.
 As a bilingual school psychologist, Dr. Diaz serves as a lead for the Responsive PLT as well as promoting interdisciplinary collaboration with the Newcomer Intake Process.
-Dr. Diaz has received the NIU Woman’s Award, was named a DEI Fellow, serves as a manuscript reviewer for an academic journal and is a current SJC committee member of the National Association of School Psychologists.
-Dr. Diaz holds her bachelor’s in Spanish Language and Literature, a master of Education and Instructional Leadership from University of Illinois at Chicago, a master of Educational Psychology from Loyola University Chicago, and doctor of philosophy in school psychology at Loyola University Chicago.
-Dr. Diaz completed her ISPIC Internship with District 207 and obtained bilingual psychology supervision during that time.
+Dr. Diaz has received the Illinois Those Who Excel award for Excellence in 2024, NIU Woman’s Award, was named a DEI Fellow, serves as a manuscript reviewer for an academic journal and is a current SJC committee member of the National Association of School Psychologists.

 Please Note: